-Fairview Hospital offers a wide range of pediatric services designed to help you take care of your child at every stage of development.
-From planning your birthing arrangements to taking care of an active teen, Fairview Hospital will provide you with the tools you need.
+Fairview Hospital offers a wide range of pediatric services designed to help you take care of your child at every stage of their development.
+From planning your birthing arrangements to taking care of an active teen, our team of pediatric caregivers will provide you with the tools you need.

-We’ve opened Jacobs Women’s Pavilion Birthing Center and have a Level III Neonatal Intensive Care Unit, all designed to offer newborn the best care possible.
+Fairview Hospital also has Jacobs Women’s Pavilion Birthing Center and a Level III Neonatal Intensive Care Unit, both are designed to offer newborns and their families the best care possible.

 Pediatric Emergency Department

-Fairview Hospital is proud to be the only Pediatric ED on the Westside.
-Our Pediatric ED is open 24/7 and is designed to keep your child at ease.
-Our child life specialist will help calm them and explain what they are going through.
+Fairview Hospital is proud to be the only pediatric emergency department on the Westside.
+Our Pediatric Emergency Department is open 24/7 and is designed to keep your child at ease.
+Our team of specially trained clinicians help calm young patients and explain what they are going through.

 Cleveland Clinic Children's Subspecialists

-Fairview Hospital now offers new and expanded Cleveland Clinic Children's services onsite.
+Fairview Hospital provides many Cleveland Clinic Children's specialty services onsite.

-Our pediatric cardiologist is available for cardiac evaluations of infants and children referred by their physician.
-If needed, our pediatric cardiologist also offers echocardiograms or heart ultrasounds.
-We encourage parents to stay with their child during this noninvasive procedure.
-The test involves using a small “camera” on the child’s chest in which the cardiologist can look at the heart and evaluate how it is functioning.
-Each child's evaluation is discussed with the parents and the child’s referring physician.
+With a physician's referral, our pediatric cardiologists can provide cardiac evaluations of infants and children.
+If needed, our team also performs echocardiograms/heart ultrasounds.
+For this noninvasive procedure, we encourage parents to stay with their child.
+The test involves using a small “camera” on the child’s chest where the cardiologist can look at their heart and evaluate how it's functioning.
+Afterwards, the child's evaluation is discussed with their parents and referring physician.

 Pediatric Inpatient Unit

-Pediatric subspecialists are available to deal with the specific needs of your child.
-Our staff includes pediatric specialists in the fields of allergies, cardiology, gastroenterology, psychology, endocrinology, orthopaedics, neurology and surgery.
+Pediatric subspecialists are available to treat the specific needs of your child.
+Our staff includes pediatric specialists in the fields of cardiology, gastroenterology, endocrinology, pulmonology and more.

 Clinical Nurse Specialists

-Clinical Nurse Specialists are available to work closely with children, their families, and the hospital staff.
+Clinical nurse specialists are available to work closely with children, their families and hospital staff.
 These specialists coordinate patient care, advise on holistic care and facilitate educational efforts.

 Child Life Specialists